-- 20.1 The College will provide at least twenty-four (24) hours notice to an employee of any meeting in which the conduct of the employee is being investigated and discipline may be imposed.
-Less notice may be given if the College has cause for investigating the employee's conduct immediately. - 20.2 At the time of notice, the College will inform the employee and the Association of the purpose of the meeting and that the meeting could result in discipline.
-The employee will be expected to consult with their Steward and the employee shall have the right to Association representation at the meeting. - 20.3 Should discipline beyond a verbal reprimand be imposed, the College will notify the employee, in writing, of the reason for the discipline.
+- The College will provide at least twenty-four (24) hours notice to an employee of any meeting in which the conduct of the employee is being investigated and discipline may be imposed.
+Less notice may be given if the College has cause for investigating the employee's conduct immediately. - 20.2 At the time of notice, the College will inform the employee and the Chief Steward of the Association of the purpose of the meeting and that the meeting could result in discipline.
+The employee will be expected to consult with their Steward. - 20.2.1 The employee shall have the right to Association representation at the meeting. - 20.2.2 At the time of notification, the college must inform the employee that they have the right to representation. - 20.3 Should discipline beyond a verbal reprimand be imposed, the College will notify the employee, in writing, of the reason for the discipline.
 The employee, at their discretion, may provide a copy of that letter to their Steward.
-In the event an employee is suspended, written notification will be provided to the employee and the President of the Faculty Association within five (5) working days. - 20.4 A grievance alleging that the suspension or discharge of an employee is unjust must be initiated within twenty-two (22) working days of the written notification to the employee of the suspension or discharge.
+In the event an employee is suspended, written notification will be provided to the employee and the Chief Steward of the Association within five (5) working days. - A grievance related to discipline must be initiated within twenty (20) working days of the written notification of discipline.
 Such grievance will proceed directly to Step 2 of the grievance procedure.